About this course

 Learning outcomes

-- Assess the changing of role of gender and sexuality in British literature of diverse eras and genres.
+• Be able to assess the changing role of gender and sexuality in British literature of diverse periods and genres.

-- Apply key theoretical frameworks including feminist literary theory and queer theory to literary texts.
+• Be able to apply key theoretical frameworks including feminist theory and queer theory to literary texts.

 Who is this course suitable for?